How to Foundation Paper Piece

 - Seam Roller

 - This is a great tool to have if you plan to do a lot of FPP blocks.
 It’s 9 x 12 inches which is the perfect size for most quilt blocks.

 - Daylight Cutting Mat (optional)

 - The perfect add-on for the Daylight Light Box.
 It’s a clear rotary cutting mat with grid lines and it sits directly on top of the light box, making it easy to trim seam allowances directly on the light box.

-Step 1: Get my FREE Pattern
+Step 1: Get the FREE FPP Template

 Step 2: Preparations for FPP